 As I discussed in Covid-19 Update 3 markets spent much of March trying to price in the worst–case scenario for the global economy, and by any measure, what the market priced in was not good.
 The Australian share market fell 30 percent in the fastest market retreat ever seen in Australia.

 In March, job losses had commenced but we were only just beginning to understand the full impact the Corona virus would have on our lives, the community and the economy.
 To put this in perspective, most developed countries rely on consumer spending for about 60% of their economic activity.
 With restaurants, clubs, pubs and most shops closed, that puts a big dent in GDP.
 Being forward–looking, the share market had pre-emptively priced in a long and painful recession.

-There’s a fascinating piece of social research being conducted by CoreData Research during the C-19 Crisis, and it might give us some insight into why the markets picked up in April.
+There’s a fascinating piece of social research being conducted by CoreData Research during the Covid-19 Crisis, and it might give us some insight into why the markets picked up in April.
 Back in the first week of April, 62.3 per cent of Australian households surveyed reported that their household financial situation would be negatively affected in the next 12 months.
 Incredibly, by the end of April this number had reduced to 24 per cent.
 Perhaps things aren’t hurting as much as we had expected?

 In the GFC the stream of bad news was seemingly endless – so too with the Great Lockdown.
 One day we have cause to be optimistic, the next we feel pessimistic.
 I’m afraid this will be the way of things for some time yet.
 As a result, we can expect a great deal more volatility in markets in the weeks and months ahead.

 We have had many reports from our clients of them trying new things during the lockdown.
 I’d love to hear from you about what you’re doing that’s different.
 For me it has been the launch of Leadership on the Front Foot, a live webinar series where you can ask questions of some of our best and brightest leaders.
 You can find the first episode here.